joesb/helios360/content/handbook/what/communication-is-key.md

 - your personality and preference(s)
 - and more

-Project planning itself is a big subject, and we'll discuss that later.
+Project planning itself is a big subject, so we'll [discuss the arena of planning later](/handbook/delivery/).

 #### Building 'one team'